 - 76% of the deaths in Georgia are people 65 or older, while only 14% of Georgia’s population is 65 or older.

 - ~40% of deaths in Georgia are people age 80 and older.

 - About half of the COVID deaths in Georgia come from nursing homes and other long-term care facilities.

 - The average age of COVID fatalities in Georgia is ~74.

 - In Georgia, more people 90 and older have died than 55 and under.

 On the other hand, COVID is rarely fatal to younger populations.

-- Only 3 deaths have occurred in Georgians under 25 years of age, and all three had underlying conditions.
-That’s 0.1% of all COVID deaths in Georgia.
+- 13 deaths have occurred in Georgia under 25 years of age, and over half had underlying conditions.
+That’s 0.3% of all COVID deaths in Georgia.
 The risk is extremely low for this age group.

 - The youngest patient to die with COVID-19 in Georgia was a 7-year-old boy from Chatham County.
 He had a febrile seizure in the bath tub and drowned.
 Georgia has seen two other pediatric deaths, a 15-year-old boy in Gwinnett County and a 17-year-old boy in Fulton County, both with comorbidities, but no other details about these deaths are known.